Trivadis/plsql-and-sql-coding-guidelines/README.md

 ## PDF format

-PDF is the secondary output format. [wkhtmltopdf](https://wkhtmltopdf.org/) is used to generate the [PLSQL-and-SQL-Coding-Guidelines.pdf](https://raw.githubusercontent.com/Trivadis/plsql-and-sql-coding-guidelines/master/PLSQL-and-SQL-Coding-Guidelines.pdf).
+PDF is the secondary output format. [wkhtmltopdf](https://wkhtmltopdf.org/) is used to produce it.

+Starting with version 3.5 you may access the PDF document from the [appendix in the HTML site](https://trivadis.github.io/plsql-and-sql-coding-guidelines/master/9-appendix/appendix/).

+The PDF version is also accessible per version from [Releases](https://github.com/Trivadis/plsql-and-sql-coding-guidelines/releases).

 ## Releases